Agnosticism: Bertrand Russell

 Bertrand Russell (1872–1970) declared Why I Am Not a Christian in 1927, a classic statement of agnosticism.

 He calls upon his readers to "stand on their own two feet and look fair and square at the world with a fearless attitude and a free intelligence".

 In 1939, Russell gave a lecture on The existence and nature of God, in which he characterized himself as an atheist.
 He said:

 However, later in the same lecture, discussing modern non-anthropomorphic concepts of God, Russell states:

 In Russell's 1947 pamphlet, Am I An Atheist or an Agnostic? (subtitled A Plea For Tolerance in the Face of New Dogmas), he ruminates on the problem of what to call himself:

 In his 1953 essay, What Is An Agnostic?
 Russell states:

 Later in the essay, Russell adds:

 Leslie Weatherhead

 In 1965, Christian theologian Leslie Weatherhead (1893–1976) published The Christian Agnostic, in which he argues:

 Although radical and unpalatable to conventional theologians, Weatherhead's agnosticism falls far short of Huxley's, and short even of weak agnosticism:

 United States

 Robert G. Ingersoll

 Robert G. Ingersoll (1833–1899), an Illinois lawyer and politician who evolved into a well-known and sought-after orator in 19th-century America, has been referred to as the "Great Agnostic".

-In an 1896 lecture titled Why I Am An Agnostic, Ingersoll related why he was an agnostic:
+In an 1896 lecture titled Why I Am An Agnostic, Ingersoll stated this:

 In the conclusion of the speech he simply sums up the agnostic position as:

 In 1885, Ingersoll explained his comparative view of agnosticism and atheism as follows: